GonzaloMo/REMPS/Agents/Architecture/README.md

-# RL Agent
+# Architecture
-This package is a RL agent made to solve gym.Env environments.
-It is based on the [RLlib](https://ray.readthedocs.io/en/latest/rllib.html) framework.
+This Package is the implementation of the arbiter architecture.
+It contains the following modules:

 ## Installation
 To install the agent you need to install the following dependencies:
 ```